mundorum/oid/_pages/web/home.md

 <p>
 <oid-play messages>
-  <button-oid label="Start"
+  <button-oid label="Talk"
-              value="The dinosaur jumped into the mud."
+              publish="click~show/message"
-              publish="click~show/message">
+              value="Graauuuurrrr">
   </button-oid>
 </oid-play>
 </p>

 A `button-oid` produces a clickable button that can send a message when it is clicked.
-The following example shows a `button-oid` with a label `Start` that publishes a message when it is clicked.
-The message will have the topic `show/message` and the content `The dinosaur jumped into the mud.`:
+The following example shows a `button-oid` with a label `Talk` that publishes a message when it is clicked.
+The message will have the topic `show/message` and the content `Graauuuurrrr`:

 A button-oid always sends its value attribute in the message value.